eddieantonio/cmput296/lab-3.md

 If it worked, you should see a lot of gibberish scroll on your terminal.
 To prove that it worked, open `response.bin` in a text editor.
-Delete the HTTP request headers at the top of the file (including the blank line!), then save the file as `cat-meme.jpg`.
+Delete the HTTP request headers at the top of the file (including the empty line!), then save the file as `cat-meme.jpg`.
 You should now be able to open the file in an image viewer of your choice.